christran85-cyber/enterprise-security-operations-lab/README.md

 `4104`

-was successfully generated and reviewed.
+was generated and reviewed.

-Event ID `4104` records PowerShell script-block activity.
+Event ID `4104` records PowerShell script-block activity and provides additional visibility into commands and scripts executed through PowerShell.

-This provides additional visibility into commands and scripts executed through PowerShell and can assist with investigations involving suspicious scripting or administrative activity.
+This telemetry can assist with detecting suspicious PowerShell activity commonly associated with administrative abuse, malware, and post-exploitation activity.

 ---